 5. Preparing the affidavit of search verifying paragraph 4 of the creditor’s petition – (rules 4.04 of the Bankruptcy Rules)

-5.1 Where non-compliance with a bankruptcy notice is relied upon as the basis for a creditor’s petition, the applicant must conduct a search of the records of both the Federal Court of Australia and the Federal Circuit Court of Australia to verify that there is a valid act of bankruptcy to support the petition.
+5.1 Where non-compliance with a bankruptcy notice is relied upon as the basis for a creditor’s petition, the applicant must conduct a search of the records of both the Federal Court of Australia and the Federal Circuit and Family Court of Australia to verify that there is a valid act of bankruptcy to support the petition.
 A petition cannot be presented before an act of bankruptcy is available.

 5.2 Searches can be conducted electronically using Federal Law Search.
-Federal Law Search is a searchable database of selected information on cases initiated in the Federal Court of Australia and in the general federal law jurisdiction of the Federal Circuit Court of Australia.
+Federal Law Search is a searchable database of selected information on cases initiated in the Federal Court of Australia and in the general federal law jurisdiction of the Federal Circuit and Family Court of Australia.

 5.3 The search is by name of the respondent debtor.
 There is no fee for the search of either Court’s electronic records.
 The object of the search is to verify the act of bankruptcy referred to in paragraph 4 of the petition and to see if the respondent has filed any application to set aside the bankruptcy notice or any other related application, such as to extend time for compliance with the bankruptcy notice.

 5.4 It is noted that if any such application exists, it will appear in the index by reference to the respondent debtor’s name.
 It will not have the same number as the bankruptcy notice.
-The Federal Court of Australia or Federal Circuit Court of Australia file number allocated to any application filed by the debtor will not be the bankruptcy notice number allocated by AFSA when it issued the bankruptcy notice.
+The Federal Court of Australia or Federal Circuit and Family Court of Australia file number allocated to any application filed by the debtor will not be the bankruptcy notice number allocated by AFSA when it issued the bankruptcy notice.

 5.5 It is also critical that the applicant search the full name or names of the debtor accurately, as a misspelling may result in a failure to identify the correct debtor.